pgrady3/music-compression-web/README.md

 # Discussion and Conclusions

-TODO: add frequency domain conclusions
+### Frequency-Domain Autoencoder

+The frequency-domain autoencoder successfully compresses audio, and achieves similar performance to the naive downsampling baseline.
+While the reconstruction score is sometimes lower than the baseline, is produces good audio output with few artifacts.
+The beat and tune of the song can clearly be determined, and often vocals can be understood.

+Unfortunately, the quantitative reconstruction performance is not sufficient to compete with the current state of the art in compression, but it is an encouraging proof of concept.
+We hypothesize that there may be a better intermediate space than the frequency domain.
+When converting a time domain signal to the frequency domain, the dimensionality increases, meaning that it is harder to compete with time domain methods.
+Additionally, a deeper model and a more exhaustive hyperparameter search would certainly yield increased performance.

+### Time-Domain Autoencoder

-The time domain autoencoder model can capture the basic rhythm in the music, but it has a lot of white noise in the reconstruction.
+The time-domain autoencoder model can capture the basic rhythm in the music, but it has a lot of white noise in the reconstruction.
 This is due to the fact that there is no *smoothing* component in the loss function.
 We tried to penalise difference in the neighbourhood but it did not perform well.
 We can hear the main beats in the reconstruction but it has a lot of noise.

 The classifier performs decent on top of the latent space, which supports the fact latent space represents some identifiable characteristics of music.